saltstack/salt/doc/topics/development/modules/index.rst

 :conf_minion:`autoload_dynamic_modules` to ``False`` in the minion config.

-When dynamic modules are autoloaded via states, only the modules defined in the same saltenvs as the states currently being run.
+When dynamic modules are autoloaded via states, only the modules defined in the same saltenv as the states currently being run are synced.

 Sync Via the saltutil Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~